 - promoting sport and sports clubs as vehicles through which positive societal change can occur.

 We have been active in Scotland since 2002 where we’ve helped establish over 30 Supporters Trusts and groups.
-Of these, 18 have some form of representation within the governance of their clubs and a further 6 have majority ownership of their club.
+Of these, 5 have majority ownership of their club, and a further 16 have a degree of representation within the governance of their club.